Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 Let's go to the directory `lecture`!

-* If you are not sure how to get there from your current directory you can always use this command:
+* If you are not sure how to get there from your current directory you can always use this command (but replace krkies with your ISU Net ID):

 ```
 cd /work/classtmp/GEN349_S2024/krkies/gen349_week_14_15/lecture/